Super Mario Run coming to Apple's App Store!

 Tim Cook introduced Super Mario -- and Nintendo game designer Shigeru Miyamoto -- to raucous applause.
 Miyamoto showed off the "Super Mario Run" game, which had a retro 80s feel, to an adoring crowd.

 Wall Street cheered the news as well.
-Nintendo (NTDOY)'s U.S. listed stock surged nearly 25% in mid-afternoon trading.
+Nintendo (NTDOY)'s U.S. listed stock closed up 29% .
 (That's a lot of 1 UP mushrooms!)

 Apple (AAPL, Tech30) also said Nintendo's uber-popular Pokemon Go mobile augmented reality game would be coming to the next version of the Apple Watch as well.
 Nintendo is an owner of Niantic, the private company that developed Pokemon Go.